rohithm007/Email-Phishing-Detector/README.md

 - **Machine Learning**: Random Forest classifier with 20+ features
 - **Feature Extraction**: Advanced analysis of URLs, keywords, sender information, and content patterns
 - **Risk Levels**: Categorizes threats as SAFE, LOW, MEDIUM, HIGH, or CRITICAL
+- **Email Notifications**: Automatic alerts sent to admin when phishing is detected
 - **Batch Processing**: Analyze multiple emails at once
 - **Easy to Use**: Simple API interface and command-line testing